 Thompson Reuters US Municipal Financial Advisor Rankings for 2015.

-PRAG has been consistently ranked as one of the top three financial advisory firms nationally every year over the past two decades, having completed over half a trillion dollars of transactions since the founding of PRAG in 1985.
+PRAG has been consistently ranked as one of the top three financial advisory firms nationally every year over the past two decades, having completed approximately half a trillion dollars of transactions since the founding of PRAG in 1985.
 PRAG’s financing experience includes revenue bonds, general obligation bonds, certificates of participation, commercial paper, revenue and tax anticipation notes, bond anticipation notes, securitizations, non-dollar denominated bonds, index notes, stepped-coupon obligations, as well as taxable municipal securities.

 August 1, 2015

 As of August 1, 2015, Senior Managing Director, Barry Valentinsen has retired from PRAG.
 Over the past 18 years, Mr. Valentinsen has provided valuable service to the firm’s clients.
 Although retired, Mr. Valentinsen will continue to serve certain PRAG clients as a Senior Counselor of the firm.

 July 14, 2015

 PRAG’s New York City headquarters has moved to: